MyMemoryChat/LLM_agent/prompt_template/ENTITIES_RELATIONS_GENERATION/ENTITIES_RELATIONS_GENERATION.md

     - Always wait for the user to call you again after generating a PAUSE!
     - Add as much as possible informations in the additional_infos and make them all different from each other toavoid strong similarities.
 For that you can use your own knowledge of locations or objects.
     - If there is no picture and image_path provided, don't create an image entity.
+    - When using the update neo4j graph tool, you must use '\n' between every (entity).

 -Example session-